 - A special material in the second movie has the capabilities of producing infinite free energy, and served as the foundation of an ancient civilization, that was gone since then.
 In the climax, the mines where this material is found begin to collapse, threatening to wipe out the entire continent in one giant explosion.
 Hmm.

 - In Chapter 613 the Ten-Tails completely revives and is very reminiscent of a familiar mobile nuke launcher.
 In fact the first thing it does is launch a couple of hyper-Tailed Beast Bombs and destroy a couple of cities.
 Its range is so impressive some attacks take a few minutes to hit.
-Unlike a normal Tailed Beast Bomb, the Ten-Tails' bombs explode under the surface and create a conical explosion that engulfs many mountains and extends almost into space.
+Unlike a normal Tailed Beast Bomb, the Ten-Tails' bombs explode in a conical, rather than spherical, shape and can be seen the next country over.

 - Vision of Escaflowne: Toward the end of the series one country drops a Magitek nuke.